Krassnig/CodeDraw/INTRODUCTION.md

 ## Handling Events

-An event is something that occurs every time a user interacts with your application like the user pressing a key or moving the mouse.
+An event is something that occurs every time a user interacts with your application such as the user pressing a key or moving the mouse.
-There are 12 different events in CodeDraw:
+CodeDraw provides 12 different events:

 - `MouseClickEvent` happens once every time a mouse button is pressed down and quickly released again.
 - `MouseMoveEvent` happens continuously while the mouse is being moved.